arikw/rx-mysql/README.md

 ## Features

 - **Intuitive Bind Variables with Escaping:** Safely bind variables to your SQL queries with automatic escaping, reducing the risk of SQL injection.
 - **Query Formatting with Handlebars Templates:** Utilize Handlebars templates for dynamic query generation, enabling complex SQL constructions with ease.
+The `queryFormat` function has been updated to gracefully handle cases where the `values` array is empty, preventing errors and improving robustness.
 - **SSH Tunneling:** Establish secure database connections through SSH tunnels, ensuring your database interactions are encrypted and protected.
 - **Connection Pooling:** Leverages connection pooling by default, optimizing database interactions for performance and scalability.
 - **Auto-conversion to camelCase:** Automatically convert database column names to camelCase for seamless integration with JavaScript codebases.